Afonso Dhlakama: Mozambican Civil War

 After RENAMO's first leader, André Matsangaissa, was killed by Mozambican government forces in 1979, Dhlakama became leader.
-By 1984, Dhalakama was both commander in chief of RENAMO's forces and head of the governing body, the 12-member executive council.
+By 1984, Dhlakama was both commander in chief of RENAMO's forces and head of the governing body, the 12-member executive council.
 As leader of RENAMO Dhlakama sought to destabilise the FRELIMO government through guerilla strategies.
-Under his command RENAMO reached the peak of its power, controlling large parts of the country, especially in the north and being able to carry out raids virtually anywhere outside the major cities.
-In its fight RENAMO was supported by conservative circles in some western countries, including the United States, Portugal, the Brazilian right-wing military regime, and most importantly by the white led governments of Rhodesia and South Africa to whom FRELIMO-ruled Mozambique was a target due to its support of rebel movements within their countries.
+Under his command, RENAMO reached the peak of its power, controlling large parts of the country, especially in the north and being able to carry out raids virtually anywhere outside the major cities.
+In its fight, RENAMO was supported by conservative circles in some western countries, including the United States, Portugal, the Brazilian right-wing military regime, and most importantly by the white led governments of Rhodesia and South Africa to whom FRELIMO-ruled Mozambique was a target due to its support of rebel movements within their countries.
 However, the end of the cold war, the collapse of Rhodesia's Smith government and, most importantly, the transition taking place in South Africa eventually deprived RENAMO of its financial supporters and arms suppliers.
 Thus, RENAMO and FRELIMO, which had also lost its supporters from the eastern power block, finally signed a peace treaty in October 1992.
 RENAMO subsequently transformed itself into a legal political party under the continued leadership of Afonso Dhlakama.